 Statistical analyses

 Patient-level data flags were created to identify the presence of at least one recorded comorbidity code for each of the 15 major condition categories and for each of the 273 specific conditions.
 Patient age at the first recording of each comorbid category/condition was also derived.
-The time window for each patient in which this search was made was from the latest of enrollment into the CPRD, and date of GP practice being recognized as ‘up to standard’ (i.e. as contributing data of sufficient quality), up to the earliest of the date of data download, and patient transference out of practice owing to death or loss to follow-up.
+The time window for each patient in which this search was made was from the latest of enrolment into the CPRD, and date of GP practice being recognized as ‘up to standard’ (i.e. as contributing data of sufficient quality), up to the earliest of the date of data download, and patient transference out of practice owing to death or loss to follow-up.

 The derived variables were then aggregated separately for XLH and non-XLH cohorts.
 The proportion of patients affected (i.e. having ≥1 diagnosis) by each of these conditions was formally compared between the cohorts using univariable logistic regression models yielding odds ratios (OR).
 P-values from these models were interpreted relative to a Bonferroni corrected threshold to account for multiple testing, allowing the significance level of 0.05 to be tailor transformed according to the number of comparisons being performed.
 In primary analyses the proportion of patients receiving ≥1 diagnosis of any condition within the broader disease categories was the outcome of interest, while secondary analyses investigated each of the 273 conditions individually.
-These comparisons were only conducted for categories and conditions that affected ≥10% of either cases of controls.
+These comparisons were only conducted for categories and conditions that affected ≥10% of either cases or controls.
 This 10% cutoff was used given our interest in conditions that affect a considerable and clinically relevant proportion of the population, which was necessary given the large number of phenotyping code lists available for investigation relative to a limited sample size.

 In analyses of individual comorbidities, the relative frequency of affected patients (≥1 diagnosis of a condition) according to XLH/non-XLH cohort was depicted graphically against the mean age at earliest recorded diagnosis for each condition.
 The OR for disease occurrence alongside corresponding p-values were presented using smile plots (11).